-Two examples of how the preliminary calibration works out is shown in figure 16.
-Since both g and r_U are globally calibrated, only photometric offsets in U{RGO} will disturb the main stellar locus.
-The upper panel of figure 16 provides an instance of a region within the catalogue (in Cygnus) where there is evidence of a stable U{RGO} photometric scale: the main stellar locus has the expected properties and indeed is quite well aligned with the run of the F5V reddening line and the lower bound set by the giant track (for more on the expected behaviour and the impact of red leak, see Verbeek et al. 2012).
-In contrast the lower panel is an example of a part of the outer Galactic disc, observable during the winter months from La Palma, when spells of photometric stability are less common.
+Two examples of how the preliminary calibration works out are shown in Fig. 16.
+Since both g and $r_U$ are globally calibrated, only photometric offsets in $U{RGO}$ will disturb the main stellar locus.
+The upper panel of Fig. 16 provides an instance of a region within the catalogue (in Cygnus) where there is evidence of a stable $U{RGO}$ photometric scale: the main stellar locus has the expected properties and indeed is quite well aligned with the run of the F5V reddening line and the lower bound set by the giant track (for more on the expected behaviour and the impact of red leak, see Verbeek et al. 2012).
+In contrast, the lower panel is an example of a part of the outer Galactic disc, observable during the winter months from La Palma, when spells of photometric stability are less common.
 This is signalled by the outlier islands of data points above and below the main stellar locus.
-Even here, it is evident that much of the region shares a consistent U{RGO} calibration (if a little bright, judging by the reddening line that slices through the region of peak stellar density, when it should sit on top of it).
+Even here, it is evident that much of the region shares a consistent $U{RGO}$ calibration (if a little bright - judging by the reddening line that slices through the region of peak stellar density, when it should sit on top of it).

-An obvious astrophysical difference between the two colourcolour diagrams in figure 16 is the greater extension of the red, i.e. lower-right, tail in Cygnus as compared with the outer disc.
+An obvious astrophysical difference between the two colour-colour diagrams in Fig. 16 is the greater extension of the red, i.e. lower-right, tail in Cygnus as compared with the outer disc.
 This betrays the greater extinction and the presence of more red giants to be expected at the lower Galactic longitude.
-A striking feature of the unreddened giant track is the nearly right-angles turn as the latest M types are reached.
-It has the consequence that, redwards of $g - r_U \sim 2$, M8-10 giants will co-locate with O and early B stars, where the latter are reddened by more than ~ 8 visual magnitudes.
+A striking feature of the unreddened giant track is the almost right-angle turn as the latest M types are reached: as a consequence, redwards of $g - r_U \sim 2$ , M8-10 giants will co-locate with O and early B stars, where the latter are reddened by more than approximately eight visual magnitudes.

-As things stand, the U{RGO} magnitudes included in the catalogue can be regarded as subject to a relative calibration that may not be too far from an absolute one.
-Hence, the value of the magnitudes provided is that they are well-suited to first-cut discrimination of UV-bright or UV-excess sources with respect to the stellar fields in which they are embedded.
+As things stand, the $U{\rm RGO}$ magnitudes included in the catalogue can be regarded as subject to a relative calibration that may not be too far from an absolute one.
+The value of the magnitudes provided is that they are well-suited to first-cut discrimination of